 It's a little difficult to provide this type of planting information in a way that will apply to every specific type of plant, and to gardeners from different locations and USDA Plant Hardiness Zones all over the United States, but I'll try my best.
 Here goes...

 About the USDA Plant Hardiness Zones

 The USDA Plant Hardiness Zones are the standard by which gardeners and growers can determine which plants are most likely to be cold hardy at a specific location.
 The zones are based on the average annual minimum winter temperature, divided into 10-degree F zones.
-For better accuracy, the USDA has divided each numbered zone into two parts:, such as 7a and 7b.
-The zones also indicate how far south in the United States a specific plant will likely grow.
+For better accuracy, the USDA has divided each numbered zone into two parts (such as 7a and 7b).
+The zones also indicate how far south in the United States a specific plant will likely grow to its full potential.

 Before purchasing any specific type or variety plant with the intention to grow it permanently outdoors, first you want to confirm the plant is listed as hardy in your USDA Zone.
 If unsure about your USDA Zone you can click on the link below to find it on our USDA Zone Map.

 How to find the USDA Zone for a plant

 When browsing WilsonBrosGardens.com, on each and every plant page you will find the USDA Plant Hardiness Zones listed in several different places on the page.